ChrisRackauckas/GrowableArrays.jl/README.md

 ## Acknowledgements

 I would like to acknowledge StackExchange user Matt B. for coming up with the StackedArray implementation and the idea for the GrowableArray.
-I would also like to acknowledge M. Schauer for the `..` notation implementation.